JaredTan/Pinned/README.md

 ### Board Creating and Pinning

 Boards are stored on the back-end, and are more private than pins.
-When `logged_in`, a board can be created which is a personal showcase of pins for a specific topic.
+When `logged_in`, a board may be created which is a user's personal showcase of pins for a specific topic.
 When a pin is pinned to a board, an instance of `Pinning` is created, which connects a pin and a board through `pin_id` and `board_id` through a many-many relationship.
 Boards may also be searched for other users to view.

 ### User Following

 In addition to the having an encrypted front-end authentication, users may edit their profile and follow/unfollow other users.
 Similar to `Pinning`, a many-many join table through `Following` is used to connect users to other users.
-A user can view other users' followers and followings through their profile page.
+A user may view other users' followers and followings through their profile page.

 ![profile](http://res.cloudinary.com/jaredtan/image/upload/v1501388831/Screen_Shot_2017-07-29_at_9.26.44_PM_aaor2l.png)
 ### Search